-Sundials were of crucial use for Haredi synagogue-goers who needed to know the exact time of sunrise to begin their morning prayers, the exact time of sunset to complete their afternoon prayers, and the time for lighting Shabbat candles, since these times vary day by day and season by season.
+Sundials were of crucial use for Haredi synagogue-goers who needed to know the exact time of sunrise to begin their morning prayers, the precise time of sunset to complete their afternoon prayers, and the time for lighting Shabbat candles since these times vary day by day and season by season.
 Before the Zoharei Chama sundial was erected, Haredi Jews would climb to the top of the Mount of Olives or the hills of Bayit Vegan neighborhood each morning and evening to observe the times of sunrise and sunset.
-The third floor of Levy’s building originally included an eastern-facing wooden porch which allowed worshippers to easily see the sunrise.
+The third floor of Levy’s building originally included an eastern-facing wooden porch which allowed worshippers to see the sunrise easily.

 For cloudy days, Levy installed two mechanical clocks on either side of the sundial, one set for European time and one for local time.
 Shapiro also designed three sundials for the third floor of the building.
 Only the large sundial on the fourth floor remains today.
 It is still accurate to within 15 minutes.

-Yitzhak Navon, Israeli fifth president, grew up in Nachlaot and later on, he wrote Bustan Sephardi (Spanish Garden) musical.
+Yitzhak Navon, fifth Israeli president, grew up in Nachlaot and later on, he wrote Bustan Sephardi (Spanish Garden) musical.
 This musical tells the story of Ohel Moshe neighborhood during the thirties (of last century).
-Vibrant life of the residents is presented via funny stories.
-This is the oldest show that’s presented by Habima theater.
-The musical was shown more than 2,000 times and you can still see it today.
+The vibrant life of the residents is presented via funny stories.
+That is the oldest show that’s presented by Habima theater.
+The musical was shown more than 2,000 times, and you can still see it today.

 Mahane Yehuda Market